Nilpotent cohomological Hall algebras of surfaces: Derived moduli of coherent sheaves on formal schemes

 Besides, it follows from \cite[\S2.3.1]{Porta_Sala_Hall} or \cite[Theorem~5.2.2]{HL_Categorical_properness} that $\dstackCohps(W)$ is a derived $1$-geometric stack, locally almost of finite presentation (see also \cite[Tag~0DLX]{stacks-project} for the analogous statement on truncations).
 This shows that condition \eqref{item:indgeometric_stack-2-c} in Definition~\ref{def:indgeometric_stack} is satisfied.
 We are therefore left to check condition \eqref{item:indgeometric_stack-2-b}; in other words, we have to check that for a morphism $W \to W'$ in $\scrT_{Z\overunder X}$ the induced morphism

 is a closed immersion almost of finite type.
 Since both source and target are locally almost of finite presentation, the above morphism is automatically almost of finite type.
-Since $X$ universally satisfies the perfect resolution property, Lemma~\ref{lem:perfect_resolution_property_hereditary} guarantees that the same goes for $W'$.
+By assumption, we can assume that $W'$ universally satisfies the perfect resolution property; thus Lemma~\ref{lem:perfect_resolution_property_hereditary} guarantees that the same goes for $W'$.
 At this point, the conclusion follows from Proposition~\ref{prop:perfect_resolution_implies_closed_immersion_of_stacks}. \end{proof}

-Theorem~\ref{thm:indgeometricity} and Proposition~\ref{prop:indgeometric_descent} yield the following. \begin{corollary} Under the assumptions of Theorem~\ref{thm:indgeometricity}, the derived prestack $\dstackCohpsnil(\widehat{X}_Z)$ is a derived stack, i.e., it satisfies \'etale hyperdescent. \end{corollary}
+Theorem~\ref{thm:indgeometricity} and Proposition~\ref{prop:indgeometric_descent} yield the following. \begin{corollary} Under the assumptions of Theorem~\ref{thm:indgeometricity}, the derived prestack $\dstackCohpsnil(\calX)$ is a derived stack, i.e., it satisfies \'etale hyperdescent. \end{corollary}